tkusmierczyk/multiple_regression_lda/README.md

-# multiple_regression_lda
-Code (Multiple Regression LDA) and data described in the paper:
+Code and data described in the paper:
 **T. Kusmierczyk, K. Nørvåg: Online Food Recipe Title Semantics: Combining Nutrient Facts and Topics.
 CIKM 2016.**

 ## Model
-We propose a model
-that uses the latent topic space to explain both observed words and related real values.
+The model applies the latent topics space to explain both observed textual documents and associated numeric values.
-Among latent topic models, the most popular is latent dirichlet allocation (LDA).
-We adopt LDA by extending it with multiple linear regression components.
-Linear regression is a well established statistical technique where dependent variables are modeled as a weighted sum of explanatory variables and bias.
+Specifically, we adopt LDA by extending it with multivariate linear regression component. where dependent variables are modeled as a weighted sum of LDA topics per document and bias.
-In our model explanatory variables are LDA topic distributions per document.

 ## Application
 Dietary pattern analysis is an important research area, and recently